 Not yet.
 For now the links to the live555 tarballs are direct links into the git repository on github.
 I don’t consider these links as stable.
 They may change in the future.

-Nevertheless being a mirror is definitely planed and reasonable.
+Nevertheless, being a mirror is definitely planned and reasonable.
 There will be a single directory that contains all tarballs and has stable links.
 So it can be used like other distributions or software project source code archives.

 If you need this feature now, please send me an email.

 The project is hosted on github in the repository live555-unofficial-archive.
 If you like to contribute, open a PR or create an issue.
-Especially new sources of historical tarballs are welcome.
+New sources of historical tarballs are especially welcomed.
 The goal of this project is to have the most complete set of source code archives for live555.

 If you have questions, just send me a mail or open a github issue.